Posts Tagged ‘writing’

 Test Yourself

-Match these classic opening sentences with the titles below.
+Match these classic openings from children’s novels to the titles below.

 1. All children, except one, grow up.